About Circle Tail Assistance Dogs

 How can I sponsor an Assistance Dog?

-To sponsor a Circle Tail Assistance Dog, please go to the the on-line donation form, We thank you for your generosity and consideration and our dogs thank you as well!
+To sponsor a Circle Tail Assistance Dog, please go to the the on-line donation form, check the dedication option and complete the Tribute Name with Sponsor an Assistance Dog.
+We thank you for your generosity and consideration and our dogs thank you as well!

 You can also consider sponsoring an Assistance Dog Team Starter Tote.
 Circle Tail would like to provide Team Starter Totes to newly partnered assistance dog teams to help them on a successful path to partnership.
 Totes include start-up supplies such as a collar with ID tag, leash, toy, assistance dog vest or harness, some grooming supplies, 6 months worth of heartworm and flea/tick control medication, 1 month supply of food, membership in the International Association of Assistance Dog Partners and more!
 Approximate cost for each tote is $350.
 Sponsors will receive a photo of the assistance dog team they helped.
-Please use the this on-line form.
+Please use the this on-line form, check the dedicate option and insert Starter Tote in the Tribute Name space.

 International Association of Assistance Dog Partners (IAADP) is a cross-disability organization representing people partnered with guide, hearing and service dogs.